HL7/davinci-ecdx/input/pagecontent/requesting-attachments-code.md

 ### Requesting Attachments Background

-In the current state of healthcare data exchange, the Payer requests additional documentation to support a claim or prior authorization using an X12 transaction, fax, portal, or other capabilities.
-The Provider can submit these *solicited* attachments using Non-FHIR methods or can use the [`$submit-attachment`] operation to "push" the attachments directly to the Payer, as documented in the [Sending Attachments] page:
+<span class="bg-success" markdown="1">Historically, the Payer requests additional documentation to support a claim or prior authorization using an X12 transaction, fax, portal, or other capabilities.
+With CDex, the Provider can still submit solicited attachments using Non-FHIR methods or can use the [`$submit-attachment`] operation to "push" the attachments directly to the Payer, as documented in the [Sending Attachments] page:</span><!-- new-content -->

 {% include img.html img="request-attachments-nonfhir-sequencediagram.svg" caption=" Figure 14: Request Attachment Sequence Diagram For Non-FHIR Requests" %}

 ### Requesting Attachments Using FHIR